Super Bowl LVII: Second half

 Mahomes completed 21 of his 27 pass attempts for 182 yards and three touchdowns and was named the Super Bowl MVP.
 He also ran for 44 yards.
 Pacheco was the top rusher of the game with 15 carries for 76 yards and a touchdown.
 Bolton had eight solo tackles, one assist, and a fumble return touchdown.
 Hurts finished the day 27/38 for 304 yards and a touchdown while rushing 15 times for 70 yards and three touchdowns.
 He set the Super Bowl record for rushing yards and rushing touchdowns by a quarterback while tying the Super Bowl record for rushing touchdowns and points scored (20) as well.
-Smith was his top target with seven receptions, and led all receivers in the game with 100 yards, while Brown had six catches for 96 yards and a score.
+He would break his own record of rushing yards by two in Super Bowl LIX two years later.
+Smith was Hurts' top target with seven receptions, and led all receivers in the game with 100 yards, while Brown had six catches for 96 yards and a touchdown.

 The Chiefs' offensive line was heavily praised for their performance in the game.
 Philadelphia led the NFL with 70 sacks during the season, just two short of the league record.
 However, in the Super Bowl, Mahomes was not sacked at all, only the second time the Eagles had no sacks in their regular season or playoff games, while Kansas City's offense rushed for 158 yards.